New International Students

 Examination scores: If a student has not submitted an official score report (if required), e.g., Graduate Records Exam (GRE), English proficiency (TOEFL/IELTS) if an international student, The Graduate School will place a hold preventing the student’s ability to register.

-In addition to this orientation, there is a non-mandatory training offered and is encouraged for a GTA seeking additional training.
-Training may include the following topics: Teaching on D2L, Using Technology in the Classroom, Effective Teaching Styles, The Do’s and Don’ts of being a GTA, and so forth.
+In addition to this orientation, there is a non-mandatory GTA training offered the following day, and is encouraged for all TA's.
+Training may include topics such as Teaching on D2L, Using Technology in the Classroom, Effective Teaching Styles, The Do’s and Don’ts of being a GTA.

 3. MSU- Required Prevention Education Courses (formally known as: AlcoholEDU/Haven/Transit):